kjell/mcn-2020-git-haiku/index.md

-This is the new line
+Wake!
+The sky is light!
-falling, falling, falling now
+chirping, keeps the autumn gay
-Like our tendrilled life
+Over the orchid